dafny-lang/dafny/docs/DafnyRef/Programs.md

 An invocation of Dafny may specify a number of source files.
 Each Dafny file follows the grammar of the ``Dafny`` non-terminal.

-It consists of a sequence of optional _include_ directives followed by top level declarations followed by the end of the file.
+A file consists of a sequence of optional _include_ directives followed by top level declarations followed by the end of the file.

 ## 3.1.
 Include Directives